Fairmont77/OS/README.md

 # Lab1

 ## Description

-The project focuses on the logic behind computing two mathematical functions, f(x) and g(x).
+The project focuses on the computational logic behind two key mathematical functions: `f(x)` and `g(x)`.
+Its features include:

-It includes features for calculating the value of these expressions based on user input, with a specific emphasis on handling cancellations and exceptions.
+- **User Input**: Allows the calculation of these expressions based on user-provided values.
+- **Cancellation Handling**: Employs mechanisms to handle cancellations and exceptions gracefully.
-The output of these calculations is displayed in a clear and concise manner.
+- **Result Display**: Outputs the results of the computations in a clear and concise format.
-The user interface is designed to be intuitive, allowing for easy input of values and viewing of results.
+- **Intuitive Interface**: Provides an easy-to-use interface for inputting values and displaying results.

+### Technical Details

-Implementation language: Java
+- **Language**: Java
-Means of communication: Uxin-socket
-Synchronization method: future / executors / async, Non-Blocking I/O
-"Carrier" of calculation: processes and threads
-Binary Operation: sum of valid
+- **Communication**: Unix-sockets
+- **Synchronization**: Futures and Executors for async operations, non-blocking I/O
+- **Computation Medium**: Processes and threads to ensure isolated and concurrent computations
+- **Binary Operation**: Addition, which is applied when both computations yield valid results.